Mark Cooney

-Mark Cooney (born Mark Joseph Cooney) (June 2, 1951 – June 2, 2011) was a linebacker in the National Football League (NFL).
-Cooney was selected by the Green Bay Packers in the sixteenth round of the 1974 NFL draft and played that season with the team.
+Mark Joseph Cooney (June 2, 1951 – June 2, 2011) was an American professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Colorado Buffaloes and was selected by the Green Bay Packers in the 16th round of the 1974 NFL draft.
+Cooney played one season for the Packers as a backup linebacker before being released in 1975.
+He also had a stint with the Denver Broncos.